FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/5-conditional-behaviours.rst

 or ``false``.
 Agents which return ``true`` pass the function and continue to execute the agent function and transition to the end state.

-Within agent function conditions a reduced read-only FGPU Device API is available.
+Within agent function conditions a reduced read-only FLAMEGPU Device API is available.
 This only permits reading agent variables, reading environment variables and random number generation.

 Example definition: